 By Heather Friedman Rivera, Ph.D.

-I plan to post monthly, so if you have something to share, please email me at president@konabethshalom.org.
+If you have something to share, please email me at president@konabethshalom.org.
 We’d be honored to feature your story.

 Many days, my heart drifts back to my grandma’s kitchen — watching, helping, and of course, sampling whatever she was cooking.
 She’s been gone for over twenty years, but her presence still feels strong in my heart and memory.